 Dirt Bike Maintenance:

 One factor that you will need to take into consideration is the dirt bike maintenance cost that, over time, will arguably be the largest expense in the sport.
 You must know how to care for and maintain your bike to get the most out of it.

 Clean It Up: After every trip through the dirt and mud, clean up your bike so that rust cannot set in and any hidden damage is revealed.
 You may be surprised to see a dented, cracked, or worn part underneath a cake of mud, so clean off your bike after every trip.

 Keep Up the Fluids: As with your car or truck, keeping the fluids up to their proper levels and changing them out when necessary will add considerable longevity to your investment.
 One of the best dirt bike maintenance tips is regularly checking, maintaining, and replacing the fluids when necessary.

 Replace Parts that Wear: This means your tires, brakes, and other parts are under constant use when your bike is in motion.
-Replacing these items before they show signs of real wear can save you on potential repairs and may save you from potential injury if the worn parts should break.
+Replacing these items before they show signs of real wear can save you on potential repairs and may save you from possible injury if the worn parts should break.

 Installing the Right Parts and Accessories:

 Several parts and accessories can help improve the overall performance of your dirt bike, which include the following;

 - Chains & More

-To purchase one or more of these parts, you can go through the dealer or an aftermarket parts store that usually sells improved versions.
+You can go through the dealer or an aftermarket parts store that usually sells improved versions to purchase one or more of these parts.
 You can even buy lighter-weight fenders and other accessories that add to the bike’s overall performance because they weigh less, providing more speed.

 2 Stroke vs. 4 Stroke Dirt Bikes: